How does software asset management benefit CFOs?

 Such a significant first year ROI can justify the expense of the necessary SAM tools and expertise and deliver a surplus to be used elsewhere in the business.
 Going forward, it is reckoned the savings will be 5% a year to continue to help to fund SAM.

-But, significant cost savings are not the only financial benefit of SAM.
+But, significant cost savings are not the only financial benefit of software asset management.
 Unbudgeted costs are the bane of any business, and those organizations that do not practice SAM are particularly vulnerable to this.
 Since the 2008 downturn, software vendors have been focusing on getting more revenue from their existing customers than they do from new ones.

 All of which can amount to millions of dollars – unbudgeted.
 Some organizations accept this as business-as-usual.
 In fact we know of one organization that sets aside $1 million a year specifically to deal with the outcomes of being non-compliant at an audit.
 And let’s not forget the lost opportunity costs whilst your folks are busy responding to a vendor audit rather than growing your business.